Avriox/locationallocation/paper/paper.md

 facilities, bounding box area, and travel mode, having the following
 arguments:

-- $facilities$: A sf object with the existing facilities.
+- $facilities$: An sf object with the existing facilities.

 - $bb\_area$: A boundary box object with the area of interest.